syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/cell-selection.md

 ---

-# Cell Selection in ASP.NET MVC Grid component
+# Cell Selection in ASP.NET Core Grid component

 Cell selection in the Grid component allows you to interactively select specific cells or ranges of cells within the grid.
 This selection can be done effortlessly through mouse clicks or arrow keys (up, down, left, and right).
 This feature is useful when you want to highlight, manipulate, or perform actions on specific cell within the Grid.